Do you struggle with writing friendly reminder emails?

 #9: Friendly reminder email for a meeting

-When there’s an important meeting approaching, you can send a friendly reminder email to attendees to make sure everyone confirms their attendance and prepares to put their best foot forward.
+When an important meeting is approaching, send a friendly reminder email to attendees to ensure everyone confirms their attendance and prepares to put their best foot forward.

 Email subject: Meeting reminder — Monthly team catch-up